genterist/openMRS-Security/1-OWASP-Assesment/report.md

 Test password: Admin123

 ### * Test steps
-1. Log in as admin
+1. Go to http://localhost:8081/openmrs-standalone/login.htm .
+Log in as admin (credentials in Test Data section)
-2. Change the link to directorylisting.(localhost://8081/openmrs-standalone/directorylisting)
+2. Change the link to directorylisting.(http://localhost:8081/openmrs-standalone/directorylisting)

 ### * Expected results
 The application should not list any directory.

 ### * Actual results
 No directory was listed following the test steps.

 ![alt text](https://github.com/genterist/openMRS-Security/blob/master/1-OWASP-Assesment/Test%20Result/A5_002.PNG)

-# [A6 - Sensitive Data Exposure ] [ Search History ]
+# [A6 - 01 - Sensitive Data Exposure ] [ Search History ]
 ### Test status : [ Failed ]
 `DESIGNER : [ZHUO LI]` <br/>
 `UPDATED ON : [05SEP2017]` <br/>